Contact Us

 Caleb (04:31)

-And what you'll notice is when you have data that is—there's a common phrase, garbage in, garbage out.
-But one thing is you can control the garbage in.
-If you're realizing your garbage out of your data is creating bad reports, the best way to help support the garbage in is one, the easiest and lowest cost, just training people.
+And what you'll notice is that when you have data, there's a common phrase: garbage in, garbage out.
+But one thing you can control is the garbage in.
+If you're realizing your garbage out of your data is creating bad reports, the best way to support the garbage in is, one, the easiest and lowest-cost: just training people.
 But there's human error from that, getting that data in.
-And automation really can help with how to control your data and the input of that data in the first place.
+And automation can really help with controlling your data and the input of that data in the first place.
 That is a great way to start—by adjusting those processes.

 Michael (05:07)

-So Caleb, if adjusting processes and taking time to understand that is the most important thing for running NetSuite in 2026 and setting up for a great new year, what would you say is the second most important thing companies should be doing to set up for 2026?
+So, Caleb, if adjusting processes and taking time to understand are the most important things for running NetSuite in 2026 and setting up for a great new year, what would you say is the second most important thing companies should be doing to set up for 2026?

 Caleb (05:24)

-They also need to be starting to think about the next big initiative that they're going to be working on.
-A lot of times that means additional modules from NetSuite, even some third-party solutions.
+They also need to start thinking about the next big initiative they'll be working on.
+A lot of times, that means additional modules from NetSuite, even some third-party solutions.
 Customer portals are a great example of that.
 Invoicing, handling your payment flow better.
-And what will help you discover what the best big project is for you is that first step of interviewing each of your key stakeholders.
+And the first step in discovering the best big project for you is interviewing each of your key stakeholders.

-You may be able to do some quick wins with those smaller, simple enhancements to automation.
+You may be able to achieve some quick wins with those smaller, simple automation enhancements.
 And then there could be discovering something bigger at the same time.
-That's going to lead you to probably wanting to implement another module with NetSuite on top of that, or integrate additional software to be able to have more data for a better output of reporting.
+That's probably going to lead you to want to implement another module in NetSuite on top of that, or integrate additional software to get more data for better reporting.

 I'll take an example for us internally.
 We use NetSuite internally.
 Last year, my big initiative was to really build out our CRM for the sales team and our advanced PDF templates—the way we build estimates, our item structure, all of our fields, our ordering of those fields, different checklists, all of this.
-It's really been built out where I did an iteration of improvement in December and there's like two small field tweaks.
+It's really been built out, with an iteration of improvements in December, and there are like two small field tweaks.
 It was almost nothing, which was great.
 That's at a good spot.

-Now my next one—I realized that we want to track more on the marketing side, the MQLs, the marketing qualified leads and the SQLs.
-So really my personal focus as an admin here for our CRM component is going to be on the marketing infrastructure, tracking marketing key events and going through each one of those phases.
+Now, my next one—I realized that we want to track more on the marketing side: MQLs (marketing qualified leads) and SQLs.
+So, really, my personal focus as an admin here for our CRM component is going to be on the marketing infrastructure, tracking key marketing events, and going through each of those phases.

 But as part of that, I realized that I need our lead data to come into NetSuite faster than what it is right now.
-There's enough volume where it makes sense for us to integrate our forms—a lot more of our forms—into NetSuite.
-So one of the first initiatives that I already drafted requirements for our team to develop as soon as they stop being busy is integrating a form, our online form, into NetSuite.
-We always reply within like two to five minutes on our website to people that reach out.
+There's enough volume that it makes sense for us to integrate a lot more of our forms into NetSuite.
+So one of the first initiatives I already drafted requirements for our team to develop as soon as they're not busy is integrating our online form into NetSuite.
+We always reply within two to five minutes on our website to people who reach out.

-But I also want to be able to capture more data that is accessible via integration, like Google Analytics data—the first page and the last page and all the different sessions that user is on.
+But I also want to capture more data accessible via integrations, like Google Analytics data—the first page, the last page, and all the different sessions the user is on.
 Because if you don't know about this, I could see every single person and their email that visits the website.
 I know it's kind of scary, but that is all websites.
-If that does scare you, all websites are doing that.
+If that scares you, all websites do that.
 But I want to take that data—there's all this data accessible to me that I want to be able to integrate into NetSuite.

-So in this example, what I'm trying to illustrate is that integrations can help give you additional data that you maybe don't normally have access to, to give you a fuller picture of a customer journey.
-That could be on your procurement side, on your order management side, on your CRM side, and marketing.
+So, in this example, what I'm trying to illustrate is that integrations can provide additional data you may not normally have access to, giving you a fuller picture of a customer journey.
+That could be on your procurement, order management, CRM, or marketing side.
 All of these areas create a better view of your customer throughout the whole journey.
 Integrations can really help with that.
 I would say number two is integrations—getting more quality data that is automatically synced to give you a holistic view of your customer.

 Michael (08:59)

-I do want to highlight something, Caleb, that you mentioned, and that is the CRM function in NetSuite.
-A lot of times from the companies that I speak with, that seems to be somewhat of an overlooked function that NetSuite has.
+I do want to highlight something you mentioned, Caleb: the CRM function in NetSuite.
+A lot of the time, from the companies I speak with, it seems to be somewhat of an overlooked function in NetSuite.
 And as you've just explained, you can really customize that to however you need to.
-It's exciting to hear that here at Anchor Group, this is something that we're going to be diving more into in the year of 2026.
+It's exciting to hear that here at Anchor Group, we're going to be diving deeper into this in 2026.
 And there's a direct correlation between how we manage those and revenue and profit coming in the door for the company.

 I think that's a wonderful thought process that other companies can take in for maximizing NetSuite in 2026.
 So Caleb, as we start to wrap things up, let's think of one more thing.
 If you had to say—we've got one, we've got two—what would be a third way that companies should be working in NetSuite to really set it up for success in 2026?